Marklogic-retired/marklogic-data-hub/_pages/welcome.md

 ### Why do I need the DHF?
 Here's what the DHF can do for you:
-1. Accelerate the process of building a Data Hub on top of MarkLogic
+- Accelerate the process of building a data hub on top of MarkLogic.
-1. Ensure best practices are followed when building Data Hubs with MarkLogic
+- Ensure best practices are followed when building data hubs with MarkLogic.
-1. Integrate and harmonization your data at scale
+- Integrate and harmonize your data at scale.
-1. Help you become familiar with MarkLogic
+- Help you become familiar with MarkLogic.

 The DHF does this by both running key operations itself, and also generating code scaffolding that organizes and jump-starts development.
 Industrial strength DevOps processes are also included to set up a fully automated build from the start.